Ursula Andress: Personal life

-Andress has stated that she lost her virginity to married French actor Daniel Gelin in 1953, when she was 17 and he was 32.
-She dated Dennis Hopper and James Dean after moving to the US in 1955, and that same year began an affair with actor/director John Derek, a married father of two who walked out on his wife, Pati Behrs, and their family to be with 19-year-old Andress.
-Derek and Andress wed in 1957 in Las Vegas, but separated in 1964 over her affair with Once Before I Die co-star Ron Ely, officially divorcing in 1966.
-During the interim, the separated but still married Andress publicly dated John Richardson, her co-star from She, and Marcello Mastroianni, her co-star from The 10th Victim.
+Andress has stated that she lost her virginity to married actor Daniel Gélin in 1953, when she was 17 and he was 32.
+She dated Dennis Hopper and James Dean after moving to the US in 1955, and that same year began an affair with actor/director John Derek, a married father of two who left his wife, Pati Behrs, and their family to be with 19-year-old Andress.
+Derek and Andress wed on 2 February 1957, in Las Vegas, but separated in 1964 over her affair with Once Before I Die co-star Ron Ely, officially divorcing in 1966.
+Prior to the finalization of her divorce, Andress publicly dated John Richardson, her co-star from She, and Marcello Mastroianni, her co-star from The 10th Victim.